 Psalm 73:16-20 When I thought to understand this, it was too painful for me, until I went into the sanctuary of God.
 Then understood I their end: surely Thou didst set them in slippery places.
 Thou didst cast them down into destruction!
 How they are brought into desolation, as in a moment!
 They are utterly consumed with terrors!
 As a dream when one awaketh, so, O Lord, when Thou awakest, Thou shalt despise their image.

 Then he repents and he says, "I am sorry."
 "Sorry that I let myself get in that kind of an attitude because it was wrong."
-As we see the pain in the world, see people being killed, we see the slaughter in Iraq and Africa, and we all think 'where is God?'
-God is taking care of it, this has been going on for generations and He is in charge.
+As we see the pain in the world, see people being killed, we see the slaughter in Iraq and Africa, and we all think, "Where is God?"
+God is taking care of it.
+This has been going on for generations and He is in charge.

 What kind of a nation do we find ourselves in?

-Isaiah 1:2-6 N.E.B.
-"Hark you heavens and earth, give ear, for the Lord has spoken: I have sons whom I have reared and brought up, but they have rebelled against Me.
+Isaiah 1:2-6 (New English Bible) "Hark you heavens and earth, give ear, for the Lord has spoken: I have sons whom I have reared and brought up, but they have rebelled against Me.
 The ox knows its owner, and the ass its master's stall; but Israel, My own people, has no knowledge, no discernment.
 Oh sinful nation, people loaded with iniquity, race of evil doers, wanton destructive children who have deserted the Lord, spurned the Holy One of Israel, and turned our backs on Him.
 Where can you still be struck if you will be disloyal still" Your head is covered with sores, your body diseased; from head to foot there is not a sound spot in you.

 In this type of environment does complacency set in or is that a danger?
 Does the fact that the world seems to be going on with no correction from God, seem to indicate that He has gone off somewhere?
-Can this cause us to begin to take in leaven a little by little, thinking that God does not see?
+Can this cause us to begin to take in leaven, a little by little, thinking that God does not see?
 Yes, it can, if we are not careful.

 II Peter 3:1-2 Beloved, I now write to you this second epistle (in both of which I stir up your pure minds by way of reminder), that you may be mindful of the words which were spoken before by the holy prophets, and of the commandment of us, the apostles of the Lord and Savior,